Dr. Kevin Rogers

 She then served as a Secondary Math Teacher on Special Assignment for one year, where she created and delivered professional learning and instructional support for secondary math teachers.
 Following, she was LISD’s Director of Pre-K – 12 Curriculum for three years.
-Prior to her role as Chief Learning and Teaching Officer, she served as the district’s Executive Director of Learning Design and Support since 2011.
+Before being named Deputy Superintendent in 2017, Rapp served as the district’s Chief Learning and Teaching Officer since 2015 overseeing the district’s elementary and secondary curriculum and programs, digital learning, professional learning, special education, assessment and accountability and elementary STEM Academies.
+She also served LISD as Executive Director of Learning Design and Support.

 Dr. Rapp received her Bachelor of Arts degree in Mathematics from Texas Tech University.
 She received her Masters of Science in Mathematics from Texas Woman’s University and her doctorate degree in Educational Leadership from Dallas Baptist University.

 Chief Financial Officer

 Ball brings to LISD 33 years of experience in Texas public school finance and numerous certifications.
 Prior to working at LISD, he served as Assistant Superintendent for Finance and Human Resources for Rockwall ISD.
 He was the Chief Financial Officer at Galena Park ISD.
 He was the Deputy Superintendent for Business and Operations at College Station ISD.
 Ball was the Chief Financial Officer at Sulphur Springs ISD.
 Ball also served as a partner and shareholder at an accounting firm in northeast Texas, where he conducted Texas public school audits.